Academic Calendar

 3 Credits Total (0-0-200)

 This is the third of four field placement courses designed to support the student's progressive development of applied skills in practice.
 Field placement provides the student with the opportunity to blend theory from classes with practice in early childhood settings.
-The student is mentored by university field placement coordinator.
+The student is mentored by a university field placement coordinator.
 Students are assessed in the following categories: professional suitability, participation and performance, and play and curriculum experiences.
 The focus of the third field placement is communication and literacies, one of the four holistic play based goals as described in Alberta's Early Learning and Care framework.
 Students will take on an increased responsibility for the daily functioning of the program.
 Students will also continue to develop relationships with families and demonstrate effective communication skills and guidance strategies with young children.
+As ECCS 220 reflects the curriculum of first-year and term one of second-year courses, the program recommends concurrent enrollment in or previous completion of ECCS 160, ECCS 175, ECCS 180, ECCS 201, ECCS 260, and ECCS 265.

 Co-requisites: ECCS 225.